 The fact is that change is unavoidable in these uncertain times; organisations will not survive by remaining the same.
 One of the greatest demands of this period is for agility, for the ability to pivot in the moment and react to unexpected and unprecedented challenges.
 This is more important now than it has ever been before, and it needs to be reflected on an individual level, in teams, and by leaders (take a look at our leadership agility model).
 Going forward, truly high-performing teams will not look like a collection of highly skilled individuals with distinct areas of expertise, instead, they will need to be an agile and interdependent team of people with interchangeable skills, who can step into each other’s shoes and operate as one organic unit, flexing and responding in the moment to what’s happening around them.

 But these new, dynamic ways of working will require a different kind of organisational culture to emerge.
 Many of the existing structures, systems and processes are fundamentally incompatible with agility and fast-moving innovation.
 Individuals, teams and leaders who want change will need to come back into organisations and tear down a lot of the existing norms: everything from the 9–5 culture through to the quarter-to-quarter measures, which often run counter to a longer-term vision.
-Organisations that have previously operated on a one-product/one-service mentality will need to really flex around what they can provide, and how they can adapt to become sustainable.
+Organisations that have previously operated on a one-product/one-service mentality will need to really flex around what they can provide and how they can adapt to become sustainable.

 I believe that all of these vital changes start with culture – isn’t that where everything starts?
 We must begin by asking ourselves some really important questions about what culture we had in the past, what kind of culture we have now, and what culture we’d like going forward – because this is the best way to successfully navigate change.
 At Impact, I’m very proud of the fact that we have engaged our whole team globally in conversations about how to navigate the challenges that Covid-19 presents, inviting everyone to involve themselves in discussions about how to reduce costs, accelerate into new markets, innovate, and restructure so that we can become more global.
 It’s about making space for everyone’s point of view and about recognising that there are amazing ideas wrapped up in our people that need to be brought to the fore.
 Because the need for change is more pressing than ever and it’s time to rethink everything we do.

 David Williams is Impact's CEO and founder.
-You can connect with him here.